webplatform/docs-wpd/Projects/editors_guide/index.md

 *** Visit the Most Wanted Tasks page to find articles to fix.
 **** http://docs.webplatform.org/wiki/WPD:Most_Wanted_Tasks
 Used for DocSprints, and to point contributors to a specific task, if they don't have one in mind.
-* Step 6.
-Author or upload new content
+=Step 6.
+Author or upload new content=
 ** Refer to the Style_Guide to determine if your content is appropriate for the wiki.
 **** http://docs.webplatform.org/wiki/WPD:Style_Guide
 ** Let the team know that you are adding new content.